Pennsic War Media Policy

 We welcome inquiries and visits from the members of the media community and will do our best to make your visit both enjoyable and productive.
 To protect the rights and privacy of our attendees we require that all members of the media be subject to the GUIDELINES FOR PROFESSIONAL MEDIA below.

-The application deadline for media representatives to visit Pennsic War 49 is open until July 15, 2021.
+The application deadline for media representatives to visit Pennsic War 50 is open TBA.
 Due to the need to properly arrange the logistics of a successful media visit with advance notice to various Pennsic War service departments, we apologize that we cannot accommodate any requests that come in after this date.

 Thank you for your interest!

 Guidelines for Professional Media

 - Dates for media representatives to visit Pennsic War are TBA.
 Media visits are permitted only between the hours of 9:00 a.m. and 6:00 p.m.

 - To effectively facilitate media visits, all prospective media guests are required to pre-register with the Media Liaison office before TBA— no "walk-ins" are permitted.
 To pre-register, complete the Media Application and Contact Form and send it to email@example.com.

 - In submitting your proposal, you agree to adhere to the SCA's Commercial Film and Photography Rules.
 The Pennsic Media Liaison, Pennsic Mayor, and appropriate SCA officers will consider your proposal.